The best way to build websites with Codex

 sitemd is a super-efficient toolkit for coding agents to build websites.
 It ships with:

-SKILL.md) that loads the project layout, MCP tool reference, settings format, and markdown extensions into Codex's context as soon as it enters a sitemd project - A complete framework under the hood: auth, gated content, forms, deploy targets, image handling, dynamic data, theming, premium modules — none of which you and Codex have to invent
+SKILL.md) that loads the project layout, CLI command reference, settings format, and markdown extensions into Codex's context as soon as it enters a sitemd project - A complete framework under the hood: auth, gated content, forms, deploy targets, image handling, dynamic data, theming, premium modules — none of which you and Codex have to invent

 - Markdown all the way down — every page, every setting, every navigation file is human-readable